Alderwood

 Alderwood's school picture is straightforward for a southwest Etobicoke neighbourhood: a public elementary school serving the early grades, a public secondary catchment school, and Catholic options on both sides.
 The neighbourhood does not have a high-profile secondary school anchor that drives the same catchment premiums seen in Bloor West Village or Lawrence Park, which means buyers are paying for the neighbourhood itself rather than for proximity to a specific school program.
 For families whose secondary school decision is still years away, this can be a feature rather than a limitation: the price does not carry a school premium that may or may not matter to your family.

-Family life in Alderwood is anchored by the Alderwood Community Centre and Alderwood Memorial Park, which together provide a year-round programming infrastructure that goes well beyond what most comparable-priced neighbourhoods offer.
-The community centre runs swimming lessons, fitness programs, and recreational activities.
+Family life in Alderwood is anchored by Alderwood Pool and Alderwood Memorial Park, which together provide a year-round programming infrastructure that goes well beyond what most comparable-priced neighbourhoods offer.
+Alderwood Pool runs swimming lessons, fitness programs, and recreational activities.
 The park provides sportsfields, a playground, and community green space.
 These are the facilities that parents describe first when asked why they chose the neighbourhood; the school access is secondary to what the community infrastructure provides on a daily basis for children of all ages.

 Transit & Walkability

 Alderwood is a car-dependent neighbourhood in the honest, practical sense of that phrase.
 Most daily errands require a car, the nearest subway stations require a bus transfer, and the daily experience of getting around without a car is suburban rather than urban.
-This is not a hidden deficiency; it is priced into the market and reflected in the Walk Score.
+This is not a hidden deficiency; it is priced into the market and reflected in how the area feels to get around day to day.
 Buyers who understand this and have a car or GO Train commute will find the practical calculus works; buyers who need TTC frequency should look elsewhere.

 The important exception is the GO Train.
-Long Branch Station on the Lakeshore West line is within driving or cycling distance of most Alderwood addresses, and the commute time to Union Station on express trains is approximately 30 to 35 minutes.
+Long Branch Station on the Lakeshore West line is within driving or cycling distance of most Alderwood addresses, and the commute time to Union Station is approximately 20 to 30 minutes, depending on the scheduled trip and current service conditions.
 This is competitive with or faster than the TTC journey from mid-Etobicoke stations, and meaningfully faster than what many buyers who have only experienced the subway assume.
 Buyers who test the GO Train route before deciding often find it changes their calculation on what "commute from Alderwood" actually means in practice.

 The honest assessment for buyers considering Alderwood without a car: it is manageable but requires planning.
 The TTC bus connections add 15 to 20 minutes to any transit journey that needs a subway.
 GO Train removes that friction for downtown commuters but requires access to Long Branch Station, which for most Alderwood addresses means a short drive or bike ride rather than a walk.
 Test the actual commute at rush hour before making an offer, not on a Saturday afternoon when the distinction is less apparent.